MailToolbox/mail_plugger/docs/usage_in_script_or_console.md

 ## API

-We need a class which will send the message in the right format via API.
+We need a class that sends the message in the correct format via API.

 ```ruby
 # NOTE: This is just an example for testing...